-The charge for Care Programs is \$6 an hour and is billed by the minute (10 cents a minute).
-Care Programs charges will be posted to your family's FACTS account every week and will be included on the FACTS invoice that is sent every month.
+The Care Programs cost is \$0.10 per minute, for a total of \$6 an hour.
+Care Programs charges will be posted to your family's FACTS account every two weeks and included on your monthly FACTS invoice.
 Due to KDHE regulations, we cannot provide care before 7:35 AM or after 5:25 PM.
 It is imperative that we stay in compliance with licensing regulations.
-If students are in our care after 5:25 PM, they will automatically be enrolled in the TAT class for that semester and charged \$300.
+Students in our care after 5:25 PM will be automatically enrolled in the TAT class for that semester and charged \$300.
 Rates will not be prorated if this occurs in the middle or end of the semester.